Senate House, London: History

 Beveridge saw the university as one "for the nation and the world, drawing from overseas as many students as Oxford and Cambridge and all the other English universities together." and specified that "the central symbol of the University on the Bloomsbury site can not fittingly look like an imitation of any other university, it must not be a replica from the Middle Ages.
 It should be something that could not have been built by any earlier generation than this, and can only be at home in London ... (the building) means a chance to enrich London – to give London at its heart not just more streets and shops ... but a great architectural feature ... an academic island in swirling tides of traffic, a world of learning in a world of affairs."

 The grand Art Deco design was the work of Charles Holden, who was appointed as architect in March 1931 from a short list which also included Giles Gilbert Scott, Percy Scott Worthington, and Arnold Dunbar Smith.
 In making their choice, Beveridge and the Principal, Edwin Deller, were influenced by the success of Holden's recently completed 55 Broadway, designed as the headquarters for the London Electric Railway and then the tallest office building in London.

+Holden's original plan for the university building was for a single structure covering the whole site, stretching almost 1200 ft from Montague Place to Torrington Street.
+It comprised a central spine linked by a series of wings to the perimeter façade and enclosing a series of courtyards.
+The scheme was to be topped by two towers; the taller Senate House and a smaller one to the north.
+The design featured elevations of load-bearing brick work faced with Portland stone.
+Construction began in 1932 and was undertaken by Holland, Hannen & Cubitts.